fzi-forschungszentrum-informatik/Lanelet2/lanelet2_routing/README.md

 A *path* (LaneletPath or LaneletOrAreaPath) is an ordered list of Lanelets/Areas that lead to the destination.
 They can be connected by lane changes.

-A *sequence* (LaneletSequence) is a sequence of subsequent Lanelets that is not separaed by a lane change (think of it as a _lane_).
+A *sequence* (LaneletSequence) is a sequence of subsequent Lanelets that is not separated by a lane change (think of it as a _lane_).
 It does not necessary lead to a destination, instead it ends when a lane change is required.
 In the example image, the lanelets A, D, B form a valid _sequence_ (and also a valid _path_), while the lanelets A, D, E are a valid _path_, but not a valid _sequence_.

 ![](doc/images/shortest_path_and_route.png)

 # 2. Code Usage

-## Create a routing graph
+## Create a Routing Graph

 ```cpp
 using namespace lanelet;